TheHive-Project/TheHiveDocs/TheHive4/Administration/HTTPS.md

  > openssl genrsa -des3 -passout pass:x -out xxx.key 2048

-### Step 3: Extract the Private Key into the “httpd” Folder:
+### Step 3: Extract the Private Key into the “/path/to/certificate/” Folder:

  > sudo mkdir /path/to/certificate/